numaan0/proof-mint-blockchain/Readme.md

 > **Bridging Web2 Reputation to Web3 Liquidity using Flare FTSO & FDC.**

-**ProofMint** is an on-chain lending protocol designed specifically for the gig economy (Swiggy, Zomato, Uber drivers).
+**ProofMint** is an on-chain lending protocol designed specifically for the gig economy (Swiggy, Zomato, Uber drivers, Freelancers).
 It allows workers to verify their off-chain earnings on the blockchain and access instant, under-collateralized loans—without needing a bank account or even gas fees.

 ---